 An egg, called an ovum, is released from one of the ovaries each month (ovulation).
 The egg travels down the fallopian tube to the uterus.
 If the egg is fertilised by sperm, it can grow into a baby.
 If an egg is not fertilised by sperm, it disintegrates and – with the lining of the uterus – passes out of the vagina in the monthly period (menstruation).

-About one in ten women diagnosed with ovarian cancer is believed to have inherited a fault in a gene that increased her risk of developing ovarian cancer.
-Not all women who inherit a faulty gene will develop ovarian cancer.
+About one in 10 women have an inherited faulty gene that increases the risk of developing ovarian cancer.
+However, not all women who inherit a faulty gene develop ovarian cancer.

 The two main genetic conditions known to increase the risk of ovarian cancer include hereditary breast/ ovarian cancer (fault in the BRCA1 and BRCA2 genes) and, less commonly, Lynch syndrome (formerly known as hereditary non-polyposis colorectal cancer or HNPCC).